Nike-Inc/SQift/README.md

 ## Roadmap

-- Add support for OSX, watchOS and tvOS
 - Add SQLCipher integration for encrypting the database
 - Add Full-Text Search Support (FST4)
 - Create a full DSL leveraging property and method chaining similar to SnapKit